Best Countries for Quality of Life in 2026

 Conclusion: Choosing Your Best Country to Live in 2026

 High quality of life balances income, healthcare, safety, environment, social cohesion, and work-life balance.
-Professionals may prioritize strong labor markets and salaries (Switzerland, Germany, Netherlands), while families value education, safety, and public services (Finland, Denmark, Norway).
+Professionals may prioritise strong labor markets and salaries (Switzerland, Germany, Netherlands), while families value education, safety, and public services (Finland, Denmark, Norway).

 Oman and Iceland offer safe, nature-rich environments with moderate costs, appealing to lifestyle-focused expats.
 Housing affordability, commute times, and cultural integration remain important considerations.